Medical Device Regulation (MDR)

 Class Im

-- Definition: Medical devices with low risk for measurement
+- Definition: Medical devices with a measurement function

-- Examples: clinical thermometers, droppers, non-invasive blood pressure monitors
+- Examples: digital thermometers, droppers, non-invasive blood pressure monitors

 Class Ir